syncfusion-content/wpf-docs/wpf/SfDiagram/Selector.md

 <tr>
 <td>
 Default    </td><td>
-By default, position, size, angle information is shown in the Tooltip and Quick Commands.</td></tr>
+By default, position, size, and angle information are shown in the Tooltip and Quick Commands.</td></tr>
 </table>